 While searching for someone your team is attacked by grotesque monsters, leaving only you, Kendra a technologist, and Hammond a security officer, to fend for yourselves as you struggle to find answers.

 The story stays strong throughout the game, and it’s not too bad.
-It’s your basic religious cult crazies are causing problems and its up to you to stop them, with plenty of twists and turns along the way.
+It’s your basic religious cult crazies are causing problems and it’s up to you to stop them, with plenty of twists and turns along the way.
 The path through the game is linear and there are no side missions which really bogs down the experience.
 I would’ve loved to have met survivors along the way giving out mini-missions in exchange for rewards or credits (the game’s currency).

-Gameplay-wise, it’s very similiar to resident evil 4 & 5.
+Gameplay-wise, it’s very similar to resident evil 4 and 5.
 The camera is positioned behind the player’s right shoulder and you use L1 to aim and R1 to fire.
 You can strafe fairly easily, allowing much more freedom of movement then RE5.
 It’s just enough restriction to know you can’t outrun every creature you come across, but it doesn’t make you feel stiff.
 You spend the majority of your time running around the ship to either fetch hardware or pull levers, it gets old fast.

 The graphics and sound are definitely the best thing this game has to offer.
 The developers did an amazing job making the environments you traverse expressive and immersive.
 Lights flicker, barely lighting dreary corridors.
 The ship’s instruments quietly hum as you pass by control panels and various status displays.
 I found myself stopping multiple times thinking I heard footsteps only to realize it was me making them.
-Since the music changes when your in danger, sound is going to be your best defense here, letting you know when enemies are about to strike.
+Since the music changes when you’re in danger, sound is going to be your best defense here, letting you know when enemies are about to strike.

 So what will you have at your disposal to defend yourself?
-Well to be frank, I haven’t had this much fun with a game’s weapon selection since Ratchet and Clank.
+Well, to be frank, I haven’t had this much fun with a game’s weapon selection since Ratchet and Clank.
 There is the basic assault rifle and flamethrower, but the cooler ones include a force gun that throws foes on their back, and a blade saw which shoots razor sharp spinning discs allowing you to effortlessly dismember your foes.
 Cut their legs out from under them, take off their arms crippling their reach, etc. This adds a bit of strategy to your attacks.
 It’s also evident early on that this game is gory, and violent.
 Limbs spurt out blood, weapons neatly slice through tissue, and mucus sprays out of the dying monsters.

 Enemies you encounter are intelligently designed clumps of mutated flesh with fierce bone blades and sharp hooks askew, giving you a real sense of danger, knowing full well they can and will tear you to pieces.
 Great artwork has never been so hideous.